-It has been known for many years that large doses of ionizing radiation, very much larger than background levels, can cause a measurable increase in cancers and leukemias ('cancer of the blood') after some years delay.
+It has been known for many years that large doses of ionizing radiation, very much larger than background levels, can cause a measurable increase in cancer and leukemia ('cancer of the blood') after some years delay.
 It must also be assumed, because of experiments on plants and animals, that ionizing radiation can also cause genetic mutations that affect future generations, although there has been no evidence of radiation-induced mutation in humans.
 At very high levels, radiation can cause sickness and death within weeks of exposure - see Table (on next page).

 But what are the chances of developing cancer from low doses of radiation?
 The prevailing assumption is that any dose of radiation, no matter how small, involves a possibility of risk to human health.
-However there is no scientific evidence of risk at doses below approximatly 5 rem in a short period of time or about 10 rem over a period of one year.
+However there is no scientific evidence of risk at doses below 5 rem, in a short period of time, or 10 rem over a period of one year.

-Higher accumulated doses of radiation might produce a cancer which would only be observed several - up to twenty - years after the radiation exposure.
-This delay makes it impossible to say with any certainty which of many possible agents were the cause of a particular cancer.
-In western countries, about a quarter of people die from cancers, with smoking, dietary factors, genetic factors and strong sunlight being among the main causes.
-Radiation is a weak carcinogen, but undue exposure could certainly increase health risks.
+Higher accumulated doses of radiation could produce a cancer that would appear up to twenty - years after the radiation exposure.
+This delay makes it impossible to say, with any certainty, which of many possible agents were the cause of a particular cancer.
+In western countries, approximately 25% of the population die of cancer.
+Smoking, dietary factors, genetic factors and strong sun exposure are primary causes.
+Radiation is a weak carcinogen, however, undue exposure could certainly increase health risks.

-On the other hand, large doses of radiation directed specifically at a tumor are used in radiation therapy to kill cancerous cells, and thereby often save lives (usually in conjunction with chemotherapy or surgery).
-Much larger doses are used to kill harmful bacteria in food, and to sterilize bandages and other medical equipment.
+On the other hand, large doses of radiation (usually used in conjunction with chemotherapy or surgery) can be directed specifically at a tumor to kill cancerous cells, often saving lives.
+Much larger doses of radiation are used to kill harmful bacteria in food, sterilize bandages and medical equipment.
 Radiation has become a valuable tool in our modern world.